obs145628/cl-book/libs/README.md

 # irint3a

-Build, parse and print IR for irint3a.
+Build, parse, validate and print IR for irint3a.

 # irintsm